Quadrajet

-The Quadrajet is a four barrel carburetor, made by the Rochester Products Division of General Motors.
+The Quadrajet is a four barrel carburetor with a "spread bore" throttle plate, made by the Rochester Products Division of General Motors.
 Its first application was the new-for-1965 Chevy 396ci engine.
 Its last application was on the 1990 Oldsmobile 307 V8 engine, which was last used in the Cadillac Brougham and full size station wagons made by Chevrolet, Pontiac, Oldsmobile, and Buick.

 Design

-The Quadrajet is a "spread bore" carburetor; the primary venturis are much smaller than the secondary venturis.
+The Quadrajet is a "spread bore" carburetor; the secondary venturis are much larger than the primary venturis.
 By comparison, a "square bore" carburetor has primary and secondary venturis of similar size.
 Most Quadrajets were capable of 750 ft3/min (cfm) maximum, but some rare Buick and Pontiac models were capable of 800 ft3/min for use on high performance engines, and most 1984-1987 pickup trucks were also equipped with the 800-cfm carb.
 Most Quadrajets use a vacuum operated piston to move the primary metering rods to control the air-fuel ratio, allowing the mixture to be lean under low load conditions and rich during high load conditions.
 A less-common version uses a linkage driven off the primary throttle shaft to mechanically move the power piston.
 "E" (electronic control module controlled) series of Quadrajets use a computer controlled mixture control solenoid that responds to electronic signals from the throttle position and oxygen sensors via the computer, ideal for precise fuel metering and allowing additional fuel under load.
 The solenoid-controlled metering rods allow the fuel mixture to be very close to optimum, then the solenoid is pulse width modulated at about 6 Hz to fine-tune the air fuel ratio under closed loop conditions.
 The electronic versions have a throttle position sensor that is mounted inside the carburetor body, actuated by the accelerator pump lever.